SpenceKonde/DxCore/README.md

 ### Pin Interrupts
 All pins can be used with attachInterrupt() and detachInterrupt(), on `RISING`, `FALLING`, `CHANGE`, or `LOW`.
 All pins can wake the chip from sleep on `CHANGE` or `LOW`.
 Pins marked as ASync Interrupt pins on the pinout chart (this is marked by an arrow where they meet the chip on those charts - pins 2 and 6 on all ports have this feature) can be used to wake from sleep on `RISING` and `FALLING` edge as well.
 The Async Interrupt pins can also react to inputs shorter than one clock cycle (how *much* faster was not specified. )

-Advanced users can instead set up interrupts manually, ignoring attachInterrupt and manipulating the relevant port registers appropriately and defining the ISR with the ISR() macro - this will produce smaller code (using less flash and ram) and the ISRs will run faster as they don't have to check whether an interrupt is enabled for every pin on the port.
-For full information and example, see: [Pin Interrupts](megaavr/extras/PinInterrupts.md)
+Advanced users are advised to instead set up interrupts manually, ignoring attachInterrupt and manipulating the relevant port registers appropriately and defining the ISR with the ISR() macro - this will produce smaller code (using less flash and ram) the ISRs will run faster as they don't have to check whether an interrupt is enabled for every pin on the port.
+Note that, currently, if attachInterrupt() is used ANYWHERE IN THE SKETCH, even within a library, a duplicate vector definition error will be thrown if you attempt to manually configure a pin interrupt.
+There are plans to address this in a future version (the solution is to put the interrupts themselves into different C source files for each, like how the UARTs are done, such that ) For full information and example, see: [Pin Interrupts](megaavr/extras/PinInterrupts.md)

 ### Assembler Listing generation
 Like my other cores, Sketch -> Export compiled binary will generate an assembly listing in the sketch folder.
+Starting in 1.3.3, a memory map is also created.

 ### EESAVE configuration option
 The EESAVE fuse can be controlled via the Tools -> Save EEPROM menu.
 If this is set to "EEPROM retained", when the board is erased during programming, the EEPROM will not be erased.
 If this is set to "EEPROM not retained", uploading a new sketch will clear out the EEPROM memory.
 Note that this only applies when programming via UPDI - programming through the bootloader never touches the EEPROM.
 You must do Burn Bootloader to apply this setting.